 Color is a critical element to get right in your designs.
 It’s used to attract attention, convey meaning, and for aesthetics.
 We don’t usually think about the colors we look at; we judge things quickly as to whether something is desirable, professional, nice, or ugly based on its color.

 The most important thing to think about using colors is the contrast between them.
-Contrast refers to how well one color stands out from another.
-You can use contrasting colors within an image to make text stand out from its background.
+Contrast is defined as how well one color stands out from another.
+For example, you can use contrasting colors within an image to make text stand out from its background.

 Contrast can also be used to guide people’s actions; to let people know what you want them to do.
 If you want to increase ‘click-through,’ make sure that there’s a strong contrast between the call-to-action button and the rest of the design.

 You can check how colors contrast using a color wheel.
 A color wheel shows how colors are related visually.
 For example, complementary colors are those opposite one another on the color wheel.

 Colors also give visual cues meaning.
 For example, a green button usually indicates an affirmative action, like ‘OK’ or ‘Accept.’
 But if you were to design a large ‘Accept’ button and make it red, it could confuse the user, and in some cases, the results could be disastrous.

 Let’s talk about the most common colors used by brands, and what meaning or feel they can invoke from their audience.